Related ToolsVoicenotesOtterFirefliesRiversideTodoist

 ToolBest ForLanguagesStarting PriceRating

-Otter.aiLive collaboration4 (EN/FR/ES/JP)$8.33/month (annual)Rating: 4.2/5
+Otter.aiLive collaboration4 (EN/FR/ES/JP)$8.33/month (annual)4.1/5

-Fireflies.aiMeeting transcription100+$10/month (annual)Rating: 4.6/5
+Fireflies.aiMeeting transcription100+$10/month (annual)4.6/5

-Acoustic Model: Analyzes audio waveforms to identify phonemes (speech sounds)
+Acoustic Model: Analyzes audio waveforms to identify phonemes (speech sounds).

-Language Model: Predicts word sequences based on context and grammar patterns
+Language Model: Predicts word sequences based on context and grammar patterns.

-Speaker Diarization: Identifies and labels different speakers in multi-person conversations
+Speaker Diarization: Identifies and labels different speakers in multi-person conversations.

 The quality metric to watch is word error rate (WER) - the percentage of words transcribed incorrectly.
-Professional human transcriptionists achieve 4-5% WER.
-The best AI tools now reach 5-8% WER in optimal conditions, with accuracy dropping to 15-20% WER in noisy environments or with strong accents.
+Professional human transcriptionists achieve 4-5% WER; the best AI tools now reach 5-8% WER in optimal conditions, rising to 15-20% in noisy environments or with strong accents.
+OpenAI describes Whisper as “approaching human level robustness and accuracy on English speech recognition,” according to OpenAI’s published research, and ongoing work at INTERSPEECH keeps pushing ASR accuracy.

-Best Voice-to-Text Tools for Podcasters
+Best AI Voice-to-Text Tools for Podcasters

+The best AI voice-to-text tools for podcasters are Fireflies.ai for multi-platform production and Voicenotes for on-the-go episode planning.
 Podcasters need batch transcription, speaker identification, and export formats compatible with show notes workflows.

 Fireflies.ai - Best for Multi-Platform Podcast Production